 chicken provençal (with shallots, tomatoes, olives and artichokes) in a bowl over rice.

 Pronounced Chicken ‘Pro-ven-sall‘, this dish originates from southern France in the region of Provence, where France boarders Italy and the Mediterranean.
-This dish is delicate yet hearty, and while there are many variations and tweaks to the dish there are a few things that hold.
-Seared bone-in chicken + white wine + briny elements, all braised and roasted = chicken Provençal.
-I admit I don’t cook enough French food.
-For starters the cuisine is intimidating, so much of it is technical and I am not a technical cook.
-If you haven’t dabbled in French cooking, this is the recipe to start with.
-Its relatively easy, done in under an hour and the outcome is absolutely delicious.
+This dish is delicate yet hearty, comforting yet elegant, and while there are many variations and tweaks to the dish there are a few things that hold.
+Seared bone-in chicken + white wine + briny elements, all braised and roasted.

 • Chicken – Bone-in, skin-on chicken thighs are the best cut for this dish, and one of the cheapest cuts you can buy at the store.
-Skin-on because we are going to sear the skin and get it nice and crispy, and bone-in because we are going to braise it in the oven.
-Typically, I like to give substitutions, so TECHNICALLY you can sub it out for chicken legs or leg quarters, but I highly advise you stick with thighs.
-If you go boneless, skin-less you are losing a lot of the fat and flavor, not to mention the braise time would be cut significantly, and sauce won’t have time to come together.
+Skin-on because we’re going to sear the skin and get it nice and crispy, and bone-in because we are going to braise it in the oven.
 If your chicken thighs are extra fatty, cut off a bit of the fat (not skin), before searing.

 • Garlic – Fresh only!